How I learned to stop worrying and love OpenClaw

 SIP remains enabled

-You may actually need not one but two Apple machines, and I’ll explain why in a moment.
-Yea, that Apple tax is real, man.
+You may actually need two Apple machines.
+I’ll explain why in a moment.

 Zero public exposure